 You and your partner can sign up to the same account and have access to the same counselor.
-All the information and communication are accessible to you both and the counselor.
+All the information and communication are accessible to you, your partner, and your counselor.

-The primary way you can communicate with your counselor is via text message in a virtual room.
+The primary way of communicating with your counselor is via text message in a virtual room.
 However, you also have the option of video conferencing and phone calls.

-That being said, at this time, three-way calls aren’t an option, so both you and your partner would need to be in the same location if you want to use this feature.
+That being said, at this time, three-way calls aren’t an option, so both you and your partner will need to be in the same location if you want to use this feature.